-Assuming 2006 total energy-related $CO_2$ emissions for China are 5,650 MtCO2 (Netherlands Environmental Assessment Agency, 2007), the estimated emissions from Top-1000 Program enterprises represent 43% of China's total emissions.
-The share of Top-1000 Program $CO_2$ emissions is higher than the share of Top-1000 program energy use in China's total energy use (32%) because these industrial facilities rely heavily on carbon-intensive fuels such as coal, coke, and electricity (which is predominately coalbased) and use relatively small amounts of lower carbon fuels such as natural gas and renewables.
+Assuming 2006 total energy-related CO2 emissions for China are 5650 MtCO2 (Netherlands Environmental Assessment Agency, 2007), the estimated emissions from Top-1000 program enterprises represent 43% of China's total emissions.
+The share of Top-1000 program CO2 emissions is higher than the share of Top-1000 program energy use in China's total energy use (32%), because these industrial facilities rely heavily on carbon-intensive fuels such as coal, coke, and electricity (which is predominately coalbased) and use relatively small amounts of lower carbon fuels such as natural gas and renewables.

-Based on this calculation, the Top-1000 program energy consumption scenarios presented earlier can be converted to energy-related $CO_2$ emissions scenarios.
-Figure 10 shows the projected emissions for the baseline and emissions reduction scenarios.
-Table 3 provides the details of the calculations.
-Based on the energy consumption projection, the baseline $CO_2$ emissions for the Top-1000 program enterprises are projected to grow from

-2,228 MtCO2 in 2005 to 3,089 MtCO2 in 2010.
-If the program goal is met, as shown in the "Target" scenario, energy-related emissions for the Top-1000 enterprises would be 2,785 MtCO2, a cumulative savings of 304 MtCO2.
-Under the "Current Trends" scenario that assumes that the reported 2007 first quarter savings of 24 MtCO2 resulted in annual savings of 97 MtCO2 and these savings are repeated in 2008, 2009, and 2010, the 2010 energy-related CO2 emissions would be 2,639 MtCO2 and cumulative 2010 emissions reductions would be 450 MtCO2.
+Based on this calculation, the Top-1000 program energy consumption scenarios presented earlier can be converted to energy-related CO2 emissions scenarios.
+Fig. 9 shows the projected emissions for the baseline and emissions reduction scenarios.
+Based on the energy consumption projection, the baseline CO2 emissions for the Top-1000 program enterprises are projected to grow from 1762 MtCO2 in 2005 to 2458 MtCO2 in 2010.
+If the program goal is met, as shown in the "Target" scenario, energy-related emissions for the Top-1000 enterprises would be 2218 MtCO2, a cumulative savings of 240 MtCO2.
+Under the "Current Trends" scenario that assumes that the reported 2007 savings of 100 MtCO2 are repeated in 2008, 2009, and 2010, the 2010 energy-related CO2 emissions would be 2044 MtCO2 and cumulative 2010 emissions reductions would be 413 MtCO2.